Elias Díaz Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in the league.
+- The Nationals pitching staff is 27th in the league with a collective 7.1 strikeouts per nine innings.

-- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.08).
+- The Nationals have a 5.07 team ERA that ranks 21st among all MLB pitching staffs.

-- Nationals pitchers combine to allow 13 total home runs at a rate of 1.9 per game (fifth-most in the league).
+- The Nationals surrender the fifth-most home runs in baseball (14 total, 1.8 per game).

-- Gore (1-0) gets the starting nod for the Nationals, his second of the season.
+- The Nationals will send Williams (0-1) to the mound to make his second start of the season.

-- The lefty last appeared on Sunday against the Atlanta Braves, when he threw 5 1/3 innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Monday against the Tampa Bay Rays, when he threw five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.